mondo-project/mondo-demo-wt/collab-demo.md

  * The [MONDO Collaboration Framework](https://github.com/FTSRG/mondo-collab-framework) is a required core component of the demonstrator.
  * The optional management interface plugs into the MONDO Server and MONDO Clients of the [MONDO Integrated Platform](https://github.com/mondo-project/mondo-integration).

+## Screencast

+A [screencast is available](https://www.youtube.com/watch?v=WJZOascRMno) that showcases the capabilities of the MONDO Collaboration Framework, demonstrated on the Wind Turbine industrial case study of the MONDO project.

 ## Demo setup

 Please follow the guidelines of the MONDO report [D4.4 "Prototype Tool for Collaborative Modeling"](http://api.ning.com/files/zxy*xRp5iQ6LLKU5M6eSyBVlaao5Ny7RJkjcW3*jy-ifXPp-aEnLUWxO0vhL4-FC*HDkG0tp33xFcGZAGT5MBBhg49QwWiB2/D4.4Prototypetoolforcollaboration.pdf).

 In the following, we assume that a MONDO Server product is installed, as described in MONDO deliverables.